 Its’ new slimmer profile means that it fits better into most backpacks and running packs and the thick plastic outer layer of the hydration bladder means that it is not easily punctured.

-This Platypus hydration bladder will work well in a hiking, walking or biking environment.
+This Platypus Big Zip LP will work well in a hiking, walking or biking environment.
 Though it is not the highest scoring hydration bladder on the review it is of decent quality and will perform where needed.

 There a few factors to consider prior to purchasing your hydration bladder, one of the most important being its’ purpose and this is because there are different features on the bladders that make them better suited to certain types of activities than others.

 Are you hiking, trail running, biking, exploring a city on foot, or looking for something multi-functional that will serve a purpose other than purely hydration?
 How easy is the bladder to clean?
 Can I swap out the hose and mouth piece if I am not happy with my own or if wear and tear means I need to change them?